GEM-benchmark/NL-Augmenter/transformations/lost_in_translation/README.md

 Author name: M. Yee

 ## What type of a transformation is this?
 For few encode-decode layers, LiT functions similarly to BackTranslation, in that its output is analgous to a light paraphraser.
 However, complexity and information loss increase with addition of subsequent layers, allowing users to specify the degree to which the input should be corrupted via the `layers` argument.
-LiT is remiscent of the game of "telephone in some ways.
+LiT is reminiscent of the game of "telephone" in some ways.

 ## What tasks does it intend to benefit?
 This perturbation is intended for the `SentenceOperation` task, although it may be suited for a machine translation task as well.